Job Prospects... At a glance

-The number of physiotherapists with annual practising certificates grew quickly between 2006 and 2015.
-This growth is expected to continue, with more than 2 % annual growth projected out to 2025.
+The number of physiotherapists with annual practising certificates has grown steadily over the last several years, and is expected to continue, with more than 2 % annual growth projected out to 2026.

 Source: Physiotherapy Board of New Zealand

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after completing a bachelor’s degree in physiotherapy, a large majority of graduates were in employment.
+Three years after completing a bachelor’s degree in physiotherapy, a majority of graduates were in employment.
 A relatively high proportion were overseas, any relatively few were in further study.
-Very few were receiving a benefit.
-The median salary was around $48,200 two years after qualification completion.
+The median salary was around $56,000 three years after qualification completion.

 Demand for physiotherapists is greater than the current supply.
 Physiotherapists appear on Immigration New Zealand's long-term skill shortage list.
 If a job appears on the list, it means the government is actively encouraging skilled people in these jobs to come and work in New Zealand.
 A full list is available on the Immigration New Zealand website.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

 The number of online job vacancies for physiotherapists has increased very quickly over the last few years.
 In April 2016, the number of ads was around doubled from April 2011

 Jobs advertised chart